Accurate BMI Calculator for Women and Men | WeightWatchers

 Divide your waist measurement (in centimetres) by your height (in centimetres).
 For good health, research shows that keeping your waist circumference to less than half your height – or a ratio no bigger than 0.5 – is wise.

-Our program is sustainable and will help you create healthy habits that lead to long term weight loss.
+Our programs are sustainable and will help you create healthy habits that lead to long term weight loss.

 Browse our healthy recipes that can help keep your BMI in the healthy weight range.